OneEyed1366/skiffy-messenger/docs/ui-architecture.md

    - Use `const` constructors wherever possible
    - Implement `shouldRepaint` for custom painters
    - Cache computed values that don't change frequently
+   - Leverage Impeller graphics engine for optimal rendering performance
+   - Use Dart 3.9.2 pattern matching and records for efficient control flow

 4. **Testing**
    - Write tests for all public APIs and user-facing functionality